Wangt-CN/DisCo/README.md

 - Prepare a human-specific video or a set of human images

 - Use Grounded-SAM and OpenPose to obtain human mask and human skeleton for each training image (See [PREPRO.MD](https://github.com/Wangt-CN/DisCo/blob/main/PREPRO.md) for more details)

+- For human-specific fine-tuning, we recommend to directly use raw image/mask/pose for training rather than build TSV file.
+If you still want to use TSV file structure to prepare your data,  please follow [PREPRO.MD](https://github.com/Wangt-CN/DisCo/blob/main/PREPRO.md) for reference.